cheboy98/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #14.
 Owner and Group
 Change file owner and group.
 #15.
 Symbolic links
 Change file owner and group of symbolic links.
+#16.
+If only
+Change the owner if only.